rlingen/ic4-colors-fonts-the-box-model/README.md

 ![The CSS Box Model](https://miro.medium.com/v2/resize:fit:424/1*lBtbo05WfLoc_mBLDQfqkw.png)

 > [!IMPORTANT]
-> The box model is one of the most key nuances of CSS to understand, as it is the basis for all layout in Web Dev.
+> The box model is one of the key nuances of CSS to understand, as it is the basis for all layout in Web Dev.
 The box model is the reason why you can't set the width of an element to 100% and have it fill the entire width of the page.
 Make sure you have this down!
 ---
 ## Backgrounds
 Background colors and images are the core concept of visual connection in Web Development.
 Backgrounds can be styled with a number of different properties.